amanda010792/getting-started-cc-series/event-driven-microservices/README.md

 #### Create service to consume from trades

 - Open the dotnet/consumer folder
-- Open the tradesproducer.cs file and edit the const "topic" to "<YOUR_NAME>_trades".
+- Open the tradesconsumer.cs file and edit the const "topic" to "<YOUR_NAME>_trades".
 - Compile the project:
 ```
 dotnet build tradesconsumer.csproj
 ```
-- Run the producer (referencing your properties file):
+- Run the Consumer (referencing your properties file):
 ```
 dotnet run --project tradesconsumer.csproj $(pwd)/../dotnet.properties
 ```